lucianmusat/parastas/README.md

 - Clone the project
 - run ./build_docker.sh
 - docker compose up -d
-- open up localhost:8080
+- open up localhost:8080 (default admin: admin)
-- Got to Settings and set up your credentials and SMTP settings
+- Got to Settings and update your credentials and SMTP settings

 If everything is ok you should see the list of running docker containers.
 Check the ones you want to monitor